clingen-data-model/allele/source/allele/resource/allele_instance/index.md

 : 1..*

 {:.h4-definition}
-#### SimpleAllele.referenceCoordinate.referenceSequence
+#### AlleleInstance.referenceCoordinate.referenceSequence

 {:.dl-horizontal .dl-definition}
 Definition
-: The [ReferenceSequence](/allele/resource/reference_sequence) resource on which the ReferenceCoordinate (and, by extention, the SimpleAllele is mapped.
+: The [ReferenceSequence](/allele/resource/reference_sequence) resource on which the ReferenceCoordinate (and, by extention, the AlleleInstance is mapped.

 Type
 : ReferenceSequence